yellobyte/DDS-FunctionGenerator-with-AD9833/README.md

 # DDS Function Generator with AD9833 module #

-While doing some work on Audio Amplifiers and Light Organs in 2016 I needed a simple (and not neccessarily absolutely precise) **Function Generator** to generate sinus signals in the range of 10Hz...30kHz fed into various device inputs, all of them having input impedances of a few 1kOhm/10kOhm.
+While doing some work on Audio Amplifiers and Light Organs in 2016 I needed a simple (and not neccessarily absolutely precise) **Function Generator** to generate sinus signals in the range of 10Hz...30kHz and about 0.7...1Vrms.
+All devices I needed to test had input impedances in the range of ~2kOhm...20kOhm.
 Unfortunately I didn't call a function generator my own.
-So in order to have some additional fun, putting together one by myself was the only option.
+So in order to have some additional fun, putting together one by myself instead of buying one on the internet was the only option.

-I ended up with a device able to generate **0.01-6.00Vpp sinus/triangle signals up to 500kHz and 5V TTL signals up to 5MHz**.
-Switching waveform, output level and frequency is done with 2 front panel knobs: a pushbutton switch (labelled "Select") and a simple rotary encoder with push switch (labelled "Modify").
+I ended up with a device able to generate **0.01 to 6.00Vpp sinus/triangle signals up to 500kHz and 5V TTL signals up to 5MHz**.
+Switching waveform, output level and frequency is done with 2 front panel knobs: a pushbutton switch labelled "Select" and a simple rotary encoder with push switch labelled "Modify".

-The display is a 16x2 LCD which is controlled via I2C with a cheap China I2C-LCD module.
+The display is a standard 16x2 LCD being controlled via I2C with a cheap China I2C-LCD module.

 I put all components into an enclosure UM 52011-L from [Bopla](https://www.bopla.de/en/enclosure-technology/product/ultramas/enclosure-with-air-vents/um-52011-l.html) which had exactly the size I was looking for.

 ### Front side with 2 controls, 16x2 LCD display & BNC socket: ###

 ![github](https://github.com/yellobyte/DDS-FunctionGenerator-with-AD9833/raw/main/Doc/FrontDisplay-Vrms.jpg)